 Ideally, a trial should be given of both the amphetamine and methylphenidate classes, as I explain in my book.
 There is no way to predict beforehand how you will respond to either class of stimulant.
 It comes down to genetics.

 Despite all that, many physicians routinely start new patients with Adderall—and at too high a dose.

 Contributing Problems: A Larger View

-The problems around prescription Adderall remain only one piece of a problematic puzzle:
+The issues around prescription Adderall remain only one piece of a problematic puzzle:

 A. Physicians who see ADHD as a “simple condition”

-“You just throw a stimulant at it!” one psychiatrist told me at a meeting of the American Psychiatrist Association.
-It was his way of summarizing why he failed to find ADHD treatment interesting and therefore not worth his study.
+“You just throw a stimulant at it!” one psychiatrist told me at a meeting of the American Psychiatric Association.
+Obviously, he failed to find ADHD treatment interesting and therefore not worth his study.
 (I saw him later at a presentation on Borderline Personality Disorder.
 Hundreds of psychiatrists, on the edge of their seats, listening to dramatic stories.
 But not one presentation on adult ADHD, which has historically been misperceived as BPD.)

 B. Physicians who believe in a “starting” or “average” dose